reserve-protocol/rsr-mainnet/external-contracts.md

 - 0xad4768f408dd170e62e074188d81a29ae31b8fd8

 - [ ] Plan.
 (Oh no, the RSR contract address is _hardcoded_ in this contract.
 It'll have to be wound down!)
+## Uniswap V1 proxy? (a vyper contract)
+- 2,000-ish RSR
+- 0xeeeec06f48656e921b39e30d9a205cb2b08ea465

+Proxy for 0x2157a7894439191e520825fe9399ab8655e0f708
+- [ ] Plan?
+From a quick look, it's really hard to tell if this RSR isn't just already stuck.
+I think they are.

+## SetToken
+- 31,355 RSR
+- 0x64ddf354fd42935e0286425001aac7d3c3995d6d
+- 0x66903f7b0f8499fea922ce40cf359754d7f47c73

+I think both of these are adminable, but it looks actually pretty complicated to do.
+In each case, I think the set is only held by a single address, and they could just back out of the position and open a new one.

+### 0x64dd...5d6d

+_component[1] == {RSR address}.

+### 0x6690...7c73

+_component[2] == {RSR address}.

+## ARTHRSRPool
+- 14,144 RSR
+- 0x9ba1ac9bf8bb002bc36966f6135a4c27c9ba08bf

+Token interactions here are *not* generic.
+This is now hard-set to be some sort of Synthetix pool between RSR and another token, and the underlying RSR address cannot be changed.

 # No Action Needed: Should Just Work

 ## Proxy
 67,278,492 RSR